sethpotter/PyWebTagger/README.md

 ## Getting Started

-You can install this extension by using Git bash and the following command
+You can install this program by using Git bash and the following command

 ```git clone https://github.com/SesuMoe/PyWebTagger.git```